jonasschmidhalter/nft-gallery/README.md

 .gallery__item-description  // Description of the NFT
 .gallery__item-link         // Link to the NFT

-.price                      // Price of the NFT .link-list                  // External Links to the NFT
+.price                      // Price of the NFT in ETH .link-list                  // External Links to the NFT
 ```